 Pine nuts are definitely on the spendy side, but fortunately, this recipe only needs ⅓ cup of the pricey little gems.
 I usually buy about two cups worth of pine nuts at a time - gulp- and keep them in the freezer until I'm ready to make this recipe.
 It doesn't make them any less expensive but that way I only deal with the sticker shock once in a while.
 Many store-bought pesto sauces include walnuts with the pine nuts so that is a nice option too, though adding walnuts does adjust the taste.
-Let me know what you think of this recipe in the comments below!

 - food processor

 - 2 cups fresh basil